patrickjuchli/basic-ftp/README.md

 `get/set encoding`

 Get or set the encoding applied to all incoming and outgoing messages of the control connection.
 This encoding is also used when parsing a list response from a data connection.
 Possible values are `utf8`, `latin1`, `ascii`.
 Default is `utf8` because most modern servers support this and some of them don't even list this feature in the response of the FEAT command.
+You can change this setting at any time.

 `handle(command, handler)`